What to do in Barcelona for 3 days? It’s going to be a jam packed itinerary if you want to see the best of this beautiful city.

 Passeig de Gracia

-But with just 3 days in Barcelona you probably want to choose between going inside the Sagrada Familia or one of these because we’ve got lots more places to see in Barcelona in 3 days.
+With just 3 days in Barcelona you probably want to choose just one of these to visit because we’ve got lots more places to see in Barcelona in 3 days.

-It’s probably knocking on for lunch time and if you’re here on a weekday you’ll be able to nab yourself a very affordable 3 course lunch with the menu del dia that most restaurants serve up.
-And there’s plenty of fab restaurants in Eixample.
+It’s probably knocking on for lunch time and if you’re here on a weekday you’ll be able to nab yourself a very affordable 3 course lunch.

-It’s probably a little inconvenient for just three days in Barcelona, but if you do want to save yourself a few quid you can visit Parc Guell for free before and after the official opening times.
+It’s probably a little inconvenient for just three days in Barcelona, but if you do want to save yourself a few quid it’s possible to visit Park Guell for free before and after the official opening times.

 You can find more details and lots more money saving tips in our guide to Barcelona hacks.